wanghmin/wanghmin2.github.io/content/publication/wang-2007-stl/index.md

   estimate subframe temporal offsets among input video sequences.
 Experimental results from unsynchronized videos with or without time stamps show that our approach is capable of maintaining photorealistic quality from a variety of real scenes.
+summary: In this paper, we propose a novel framework called space-time light field rendering, which allows continuous exploration of a dynamic scene in both space and time.
 tags:
 - layout
 - robustness